to-more/e-commerce-SaaS/doc/merchant.md

 | 201                                          | Indicates a successful creation
 | 200                                          | Success for GET, DELETE, PUT
 | 404                                          | Error when a resource is not found for GET, DELETE, PUT
-| 409                                          | Conflicting creation, indicates that a merchant already exist with the same phone or email
+| 409                                          | Conflicting creation or update, indicates that a merchant already exist with the same phone or email also its used when try to change the plan for a merchant and that plan is not in the system.
 | 400                                          | Malformed  request or for invalid constraints